Skip to main content

 Our technologies and our capacity for innovation enable us to offer, depending on market needs, renewable or low-carbon hydrogen produced

-• By electrolysis from renewable energies (wind, solar, hydro) or low-carbon sources
+• By electrolysis with electricity generated from renewable sources (solar, wind, hydro) or low-carbon sources (nuclear)

 • By methane or biomethane reforming with CO2 capture and storage